iknowjason/CMLab/files/puppet/puppet-lab-guide.md

    sudo systemctl restart puppetserver
    ```

    Nice job!
 You are now all set after configuring your Puppet server to use the self-signed certificate.
+If you run into any issues, just do a ```sudo reboot```.

 5. Start the Chef Server and accept yes when prompted: